deepskilling/fastproxy/PUSH_TO_GITHUB.md

 - Add .flake8 configuration
 - Add REPOSITORY_INFO.md with branding details
 - Update requirements.txt with dev dependencies
-- Prepare for public release as 'liteproxy'
+- Prepare for public release as 'fastproxy'

 All features tested and production-ready."
 ```